-This week the Chinese government announced that it intends to drastically increase the use of geoclimatic technology that can artificially change the weather.
+This week the Chinese government announced that it plans to dramatically increase the use of geoclimatic technology that can artificially change the weather.

-Climate control technology has long been used in China.
-Things like "seeding" (some call it bombing) of clouds, or systems that can throw silver molecules into the sky to stimulate condensation and cloud formation have been around for decades.
+Climate control technology has been used in China for a long time.
+Things like cloud “seeding” (some call it bombardment), or systems that can launch silver molecules into the sky to stimulate cloud condensation and formation have been around for decades.

 CNN reports today that China wants to increase the total size of its climate control and weather modification test area to 8 million square kilometers by 2025.